Andy916/Hopper/README.md

 # 🐸 Hopper

 A small 2D platformer built in Godot where you guide a nimble frog through tricky terrain.
-Leap, dodge, and time your jumps to survive!
+Leap, dash, and try to get as many points as you can without losing all 3 lives!

 ---